CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Fred/_index.md

   - PhD Students
 ---

-Mr. CAI received his BEng in Electronic Information Science and Technology at the South China Normal University in 2019.
+Mr. CAI(Fred) received his BEng in Electronic Information Science and Technology at the South China Normal University in 2019.
 He is currently a master student in Electronic Information Engineering at the Department of Electrical Engineering, City University of Hong Kong.
 He is a member of the CALAS group and under the supervision of Dr. Ray C.C.
 CHEUNG.